 - Learning Management system skills required; Moodle experience preferred.

-- Expertise with Internet, MS Word, Excel, PowerPoint, Outlook, Access, Adobe, HTML, media software, and digital video required.
+- Proficiency with Microsoft Office, Adobe, HTML, media software, and digital video.

 Denver Seminary is an equal opportunity employer committed to excellence in all areas of ministry and operations.

-Willingness to support Denver Seminary’s Vision and sign the National Association of Evangelicals Faith Statement is required.
+Willingness to support Denver Seminary’s vision, sign the National Association of Evangelicals Faith Statement, and abide by the Seminary’s Community Values and Behavioral Commitments is required.

 Please send your resume or CV to email@example.com.